I grow corn and have become quite good at it. Here are my best tips for growing, harvesting, and storing corn!

 As for yellow or white sweet corn, other than how the corn looks, it's not relevant to the sweetness quality if they are cross-pollinated.
 That's of course assuming they're the same type and not sweet or supersweet with different colors.

 Corn doesn't have a deep root system, so shallow cultivation is called for in order to manage weeds.
-The earlier and more consistently you do this, the less problems you'll have as the season goes on.
+The earlier and more consistently you do this, the fewer problems you'll have as the season goes on.

-While corn can take the heat in most situations, watch the water conditions, especially in the major growing periods of tassels, silking and as the ears mature.
+While corn can take the heat in most situations, watch the water conditions, especially in the major growing periods of tassels, sinking, and as the ears mature.
 Be sure to water the corn, or watch how much rainwater the corn is getting during this time.
 If water is deficient during those three key periods of growth, it will result in a poor quality of corn, with small ears, bad tips, and kernels missing.

 We've all seen corn like this, and when we're doing the growing, it's not enough water that brings about these results.